lucasmelin/python-webassembly/docs/index.md

 Now we want to play the game, but we didn't put any keybindings in!

-That's not hard to add - we just check for different keys, and then based on those keys, we call more Rust funtions to do things like toggle shooting, turn left, etc.
+That's not hard to add - we just check for different keys, and then based on those keys, we call more Rust functions to do things like toggle shooting, turn left, etc.

 ```python
 import pygame